AugustasMacijauskas/mlmi-thesis/README.md

     conda env create -f environment.yml
     ```
     but do try referencing it and you may find it helpful.
 1. Install the `EleutherAI/elk` library.
 The version from <a href="https://github.com/EleutherAI/elk/tree/a2904e62765fa311b1197505f78fab295e1c87fb" target="_blank">this</a> commit was used (though trying their newest techniques might be worth a try too).
 Installation instructions can be found in the README of the provided link.
+Install to a folder adjacent to directory containing the cloned repository.
+    - Once installed copy the `custom-prompts/AugustasM/` folder into `elk/elk/promptsource/templates/`, i.e. you want a folder `elk/elk/promptsource/templates/AugustasM` to exist.
 1. Install the _Language Model Evaluation Harness_ (<a href="https://github.com/EleutherAI/lm-evaluation-harness" target="_blank">EleutherAI/lm-evaluation-harness</a>).
 To make sure my results match with _Open LLM Leaderboard_ (<a href="https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard" target="_blank">link</a>), <a href="https://github.com/EleutherAI/lm-evaluation-harness/tree/b281b0921b636bc36ad05c0b0b0763bd6dd43463" target="_blank">this</a> version of the harness was used.
 Installation instructions can be found in the README.
+Install to a folder adjacent to directory containing the cloned repository.
 1. The version of the harness used by the Open LLM Leaderboard does not support distributed inference, so the version of the harness on the _big-refactor_ branch was also used.
 The version from <a href="https://github.com/EleutherAI/lm-evaluation-harness/tree/2820042d05e91c87852c82293f8973dc841c1a25" target="_blank">this</a> commit was used, but again, checking the current state of the branch might be worth it.
 Installation instructions can be found in the README.
+Install to a folder adjacent to directory containing the cloned repository.
+To avoid clash with the original harness repository cloned above, you can wrap this version into another folder, e.g. I installed into `~/lm_evalution_harness_refactored/lm-evalution-harness`.
+    - Once installed copy the files in `custom-prompts/qnli/*` into `~/<wrap-directory>/lm-evalution-harness/tasks/glue/qnli/`, e.g. in my case I copied to files to `~/lm_evalution_harness_refactored/lm-evalution-harness/tasks/glue/qnli/` folder.
+Make sure you copy the files and not the folder, i.e. you want to extend the contents of the existing `glue/qnli/` folder.

 The following <a href="https://www.git-tower.com/learn/git/faq/git-checkout-commits" target="_blank">guide</a> might be useful to checkout to a desired commit, but the main command you want to use is this:
 ```bash